 Personal Water Footprint Calculator

-Calculate your daily water footprint including direct use, food choices, and household habits.
+Calculate your daily water footprint from showers, baths, toilet use, and diet.

 Direct Water Use Showers are one of the biggest direct water consumers.
 A standard showerhead flows at about 9 liters per minute.
 Low-flow heads use around 6 L/min, while older high-flow heads can reach 12 L/min or more.
 Multiply your daily shower duration by your flow rate to get daily liters.